thomasantony/CarND-P04-Advanced-Lane-Lines/README.md

 The camera calibration code is contained in lines 25-50 in the functions `calibrate_camera` and `camera_setup`.
 The camera calibration information is cached using `numpy.savez_compressed` in the interest of saving time.

-The chessboard pattern calibration images contained 9 and 6 corners in the horizontal and vertical directions, respectively.
+The chessboard pattern calibration images (in the `cal_images` folder) contain 9 and 6 corners in the horizontal and vertical directions, respectively.
 First, a list of "object points", which are the (x, y, z) coordinates of these  chessboard corners in the real-world in 3D space, is compiled.
 The chessboard is assumed to be in the plane z=0, with the top-left corner at the origin.
 There is assumed to be unit spacing between the corners.
 These coordinates are stored in the array `objp`.

 For each calibration image, the image coordinates (x,y), of the chessboard corners are computed using the `cv2.findChessboardCorners` function.
 These are appended to the `imgpoints` array and the `objp` array is appended to the `objpoints` array.